 At Allure, we know there’s no one-size-fits-all answer when it comes to cabinet designs, so we look at your lifestyle, kitchen layout, and design goals to recommend the right solution:

-For budget-conscious makeover, particle board cabinets are a smart, economical choice for low-traffic kitchens or short-term renovations like rental units or staging properties.
+For a budget-conscious makeover, particle board cabinets are a smart, economical choice for low-traffic kitchens or short-term renovations like rental units or staging properties.

 For family homes or high-use spaces, MDF offers a more reliable structure for doors, drawers, and hardware.
 It’s our go-to for smooth lacquer finishes, especially when durability and design precision are top priorities.